 On the other hand, if you are traveling with a family or as a large group, you’ll be better off renting a mountain cabin.
 You’ll have more space and likely save some money.
 You’ll also get to enjoy staying out in nature in the Smokies.
 The downside is you’ll almost certainly have to drive into Gatlinburg and parking can be difficult to find and expensive.

-25 Fun Activities in Gatlinburg and the Smoky Mountains
+25 Fun Things to do in Gatlinburg and the Smoky Mountains

 1. Bike Through Cades Cove